p-julien/discord-bot/README.md

-# Reddit Discord Bot
+# Discord Bot

-Reddit Discord Bot is a JavaScript project for retrieving and sending the best Reddit posts of the day on Discord.
+This is the discord bot used for my personnal server.